-Michel Guérard revealed as Honorary President of Judges for the Roux Scholarship 2018.
+Michel Guérard was Honorary President of Judges for the Roux Scholarship 2018.

-Legendary three star Michelin chef, Michel Guérard will join the Roux family as Honorary President of the Judges at this year’s Roux Scholarship final.
+Legendary three star Michelin chef, Michel Guérard joined the Roux family as Honorary President of the Judges at the 2018 Roux Scholarship final.

 Michel Guérard started his career as an apprentice pastry chef becoming head pastry chef at Hotel de Crillon, Paris.
 In 1958, at just 25 years old, he was awarded the coveted title of Meilleur Ouvrier de France.
 Guérard then furthered his excellent reputation cooking for some of the most reputable establishments in Paris.
 In 1965, the opening of his own restaurant Le Pot-Au-Feu marked the start of his foray into the world of Michelin star success, being awarded his first Michelin star in 1967, and the second in 1971, putting Le Pot-Au-Feu at the heart of the Parisian gastronomic scene.